Eminent-Jade/Data-Cleaning-Manipulation-with-WhatsApp-Chat-History-Data-with-Group-Big-Family-/README.md

 To showcase data manipulation and cleaning skills on whatsapp chat history containing chinese characters, with assistance of packages, wordclouds & jieba

-### Therefore, BE OPEN-MINDED & OBJECTIVE with the contents while taking nothing personal.
+### ⚠⚠⚠ATTENTION：This project is not created for any religious purposes, nor does the chat history content represent the author's own stance or point of views in any aspects.
+Therefore, please BE OPEN-MINDED & OBJECTIVE with the contents without taking anything personal.

 ## Can be applied to other chat history data with adjustments of several variables.